-The Career Development Center is eager to help you throughout your time at Oberlin.
-The professionals on staff can help you explore careers, research employment opportunities, network with alumni, and develop application materials.
+Career Exploration and Development (CED) staff are here to help you throughout your time at Oberlin.
+A professional career advisor can help you explore careers, research employment opportunities, network with alumni, and develop application materials.

 Of special interest to pre-law students is the Law and Public Policy Career Community.
-Visit the Career Development Center to learn more and to schedule an appoint with a professional advisor.
+Schedule an appointment on Handshake (Career Exploration and Development > Law & Public Policy Career Advising) to meet with a professional advisor.